Every person searching for insurance asks the same first question: how much does homeowners insurance cost?

 2. How much would it cost to rebuild?

 Insurance companies will value your house not on the price you paid but on the square footage (size), exterior material, age, and location.
 If your house suffered total damage due to some disaster, you would need insurance money to cover a complete rebuild from the ground-up.
 Thus, your insurer will consider the cost of rebuilding per square foot.

 3. What is the value of your belongings?

 Along with the value of your house, your insurance company will take into account the overall value of your home contents and belongings.
 The more you need to cover, the more it will cost.
-The inventory items that most contribute to your premium include jewelry, furniture, fine art, electronics, and other pricey assets.

 4. What are your home’s risk factors?